ShadekJaramillo/Client-Churning-predictor/README.md

 You also can find the working application showing how the model works at <https://client-churning-predictor.onrender.com/>.

+Or alternatively you can use our second application made using streamlit at <https://client-churning-predictor-trkxdunqjtmcsktfjtagby.streamlit.app/>

 ## Initial Setup in Codespaces (Recommended)

 No manual setup is required, as **Codespaces is automatically configured** with the predefined files created by the academy for you.
 Just follow these steps: